slisovski/TheGeolocationManual/docs/04-TwilightAnnotation.md

 <img src="images/caution.png" style="display: block; margin: auto;" />
 How important is it to edit twilights?

-If you have no a priori reason and criteria to strongly edit twilight events, it is generally better to be a bit conservative with editing.
+If you don't have  a priori reason and criteria to strongly edit twilight events, it is generally better to be a bit conservative with editing.
 This prevents that data are changed into an unwanted direction, e.g. erroneously removing good data points (amidst shading events), or informative events such as strong movements.
 Also the criteria to edit or remove badly classified twilights will be different depending on the method you use to infer locations.
 For curve methods, similarity in the shape of the curve around sunrise or sunset is most important, while for threshold methods the similarity in the sunrise and sunset events itself is important.
 </div>